-The EUT was connected to the host PC.
-AC power adapters were connected with 120VAC-60Hz power source and to the host PC.
-A continuous transmission of random data was sent at 53.3 Mbps.
+The EUT was connected to 120VAC-60Hz power source.
+To activate the UWB circuit the EUT was connected to a host PC.
+Once the EUT was configured for a continuous transmission of random data at 480 Mbps the host PC was disconnected and removed.